Plugins

 GraphPlugininterface. - Its constructor must satisfy the

-GraphPluginConstructortype. - It can provide new methods to extend existing API or introduce new behavior (using listeners for example).
+GraphPluginConstructortype. - It can provide new methods to extend the existing API or introduce new behavior (using listeners, for example).

 class MyCustomPlugin implements GraphPlugin {